caslab-code/cshake-core/README.md

 This folder holds the Verilog code for the cSHAKE, a **c**ustomizable variant of the **S**ecure **H**ash **A**lgorithm and **KE**CCAK.

-### This repository is for code review only, we will publish the code through `caslab-code` account.

 ## Authorship and License

 The source code is developed by Bernhard Jungk <jungk@hs-albsig.de> in VHDL,